Technology Strategy and Product Management MBA Track (Formerly Technology Leadership)

 Technology Strategy and Product Management Track Courses

 MBA students in the Technology Strategy and Product Management track will take four required courses and must also choose two technology electives and two technology management electives.

 Download an example overview of the Technology Strategy and Product Management track curriculum [pdf] for more information.
 Faculty may revise the curriculum and course offerings at any time.

 Technology Strategy and Product Management Capstone Course

-Students choosing a track complete their required capstone course within the track.
+Students who select a track complete their required capstone course within that track.